HOOLAHAN/tipsy-tourist/README.md

 ![Image](https://github.com/HOOLAHAN/tipsy-tourist/blob/main/README_Images/landing_screen.png)

-Once the user has provided a start-point, end-point, number of pubs/attractions and clicked the search button the route will be displayed on the map with an itinerary at the bottom.
+Once the user has provided a start-point, end-point, number of pubs/attractions and clicked the search button the route will be displayed on the map with an itinerary at the side.

 ![Image](https://github.com/HOOLAHAN/tipsy-tourist/blob/main/README_Images/searching_route.png)